chadsansing/critical-web-literacy-curriculum/README.md

 The goal of this curriculum is to create compelling, relevant, and localizable critical media literacy lessons for use online and off.
 Co-designers will pay special attention to scaffolding offline activities for low- and no-bandwidth communities that teach the same concepts and skills in the related online activities in each lesson.

 ##Team
-- Alan Berry, Education Director at the LAMP
 - Jeremy Dean, Director of Education at Hypothes.is
 - Kenyatta Forbes, Community Manager for Hive Chicago
 - Andre Garzia, Regional Coordinator for Mozilla Clubs in Brazil